Carnagion/dissertation/diss/diss.typ

 $
 c_d (i) = (t_i - b_i)^2
 $

+// TODO: Word this better
+An equivalent formulation used in the model is provided in @delay-cost.

 Raising the delay cost to a power greater than one penalizes disproportionately large delays more severely and encourages a more equitable distribution of delay across all aircraft @demaere-pruning-rules.
 For instance, two aircraft with delays of one and three minutes each would have a total delay cost of $1^2 + 3^2 = 10$, whereas the same two aircraft with delays of two minutes each would have a total delay cost of only $2^2 + 2^2 = 8$, making the latter more preferable.